 Haunted Artifacts found at the Archives of Afterlife Museum

 Credit: Charleston Gazette

-Guests from all over the world have been subjected to this amassed collection of the macabre and have expressed their many unique experiences which include physical touch, being watched, spiritual attachment and even leaving the museum due to becoming ill.
-The museum has been featured on Destination America's "Ghost Asylum", in the Wall Street Journal, Haunted Magazine U.K. and Paranormal Quest "This Is Reality" on YouTube.
+Guests from all over the world have been subjected to this amassed collection of the macabre and have expressed many unique experiences, including physical touch, being watched, spiritual attachment, and even leaving the museum due to becoming ill.
+The museum has been featured on Destination America's "Ghost Asylum", in the Wall Street Journal, Haunted Magazine U.K., and Paranormal Quest "This Is Reality" on YouTube.

 Given the amount of energy associated with each artifacts contained in this space, the notoriously haunted collection that makes up the Archive of the Afterlife "the National Museum of the Paranormal" is unforgiving and a "must-stop" when in Moundsville.

 Archives of Afterlife Museum

 Moundsville is for the explorer of history that goes back centuries ago and for the hunter of souls that lurk between the shadows of torture and rest.
 We hope you have the opportunity (and spine) to do it … in the dark!

 Here is an opportunity to take an amazing journey through Haunted Moundsville West Virginia, with the 2nd Annual International Women's ParaRetreat in June 2020!
 This will take you through four amazing properties near or in Moundsville, including The West Virginia Penitentiary.